tegridydev/xanadu-2/README.md

-# Xanadude
+# xanadude

-Xanadude is a modernized version of the classic Project Xanadu, updated to run on a variety systems with a PyQt GUI.
+xanadude is a modernized version of the classic Project Xanadu, updated to run on a variety of systems

 ## Inspiration

-The inspiration behind Xanadude comes from Project Xanadu®, which was founded in 1960 by Ted Nelson.
+The inspiration behind xanadude comes from Project Xanadu®, which was founded in 1960 by Ted Nelson.
 Project Xanadu is the original hypertext project and aimed to create a universal network of interconnected documents.
 It was the first project to envision a world where all kinds of information could be easily linked together, pretty cool huh.

 Project Xanadu introduced concepts such as visible connections (links) between documents, bi-directional links, and version management of information.
 These ideas morphed over the years into that thing called WWW or something like that!